Are you an emerging Indian classical artist in the United States? Answer our 2-minute survey so we can better serve you!

 Presenter Roundtable Discussion

-We will hear from Lavanya Rajagopalan from Silambam Houston about her journey in securing an NEA grant for the last two years, followed by a discussion.
-Other volunteers to share experiences are welcome.
+We heard from Lavanya Rajagopalan from Silambam Houston about her journey in gradually becoming a competitive grant winner over the years.
+This was a fantastic look into what it takes to pursue grants successfully, with an insider's view.
 Our last discussion was an excellent start to connecting the community and sharing ideas/challenges with each other.
 Participating in this group is crucial to advancing the Indian classical art forms' stature in this country.
-We hope you will join us this time.
-To register, please scan the QR code or the link on the title.
+Please feel free to review the summary for this discussion by clicking the link on the title.

 February 11, 2025